quasarframework/quasar/docs/src/pages/quasar-cli-webpack/testing-and-auditing.md

 ---
 title: Testing & Auditing
-desc: (@quasar/app-webpack) How to unit and end to end test a Quasar app and also how to audit for quality and security.
+desc: (@quasar/app-webpack) How to unit and end to end test a Quasar app.
 ---

 Your Quasar projects have the ability to add unit and e2e testing harnesses.
-This introduction will not go into details about how to write and use tests, for that please consult the specially prepared and maintained documentation at the [Testing repo at GitHub](https://github.com/quasarframework/quasar-testing/tree/dev).
+This introduction will not go into details about how to write and use tests, for that please consult the specially prepared and maintained documentation at the [testing repo at GitHub](https://github.com/quasarframework/quasar-testing/tree/dev).
 If you are a beginner, consider reading one of the books in the "Further Reading" section.

 ## High level overview